Which lure for pike? The complete guide, season by season

 The classic mistake: switching lures too fast

-This is exactly where CarnaFish comes in: you photograph your spot, the app analyses the scene and the conditions, and suggests a zone, a lure type and a retrieve suited to the moment.
+This is exactly where CarnaFish, the AI fishing app, comes in: you photograph your spot, the app analyses the scene and the conditions, and suggests a zone, a lure type and a retrieve suited to the moment.
 Enough to stop guessing and fish more precisely.
+The same logic applies to other predators — see also our guide to zander lure fishing for beginners.

 Key takeaways